koichiro61/deferredTweetReader/README.md

 Developed and running on Pythonista 3 on my iPad.

 API_KEY, API_SECRET, ACCESS_TOKEN and ACCESS_TOKEN_SECRET, and 'elavated access' are needed.
-Get your own on twitter's developer forum.
+Get your own on twitter's developer portal.